cosmos/cosmos-sdk/docs/architecture/adr-003-subaccounts.md

 ### Positive

-* ModuleMultiAccount can separate fungible coins.
+* ModuleAccount can separate fungible coins.
-* ModuleMultiAccount can dynamically add accounts.
+* ModuleAccount can dynamically add accounts.
-* ModuleMultiAccount can distribute permissions to sub-accounts.
+* Children can have a subset of its parent's attributes.

 ### Negative

-* Sub-accounts cannot be removed from `ModuleMultiAccount`
+* `ModuleAccount` cannot be removed from a family tree.
+* `ModuleAccount` implementation has increased complexity.

 ### Neutral

-* Use `ModuleAccount` type as a sub-account for `ModuleMultiAccount`
-* Adds a new Account type
+* `ModuleAccount` passively tracks child balances.

 ## References